RohitNitwal/AI_cold_call_agent_i/README.md

 This will launch the Tkinter GUI, where you can select a scenario, start the call, and interact with the agent.

-## Demonstration Video
-A demonstration video showcasing the agent in action is available here: [LOOM Video Link](#) (Replace with your actual video URL.)

 ## Completed Features
 - Integration of Gemini generative model for dynamic response generation.